 The medium- to long-term macro drivers of agriculture and crop production are likely to remain much the same, and are reasonably predictable.
-For example, we know that the global population will grow. from around 7.3 billion today to around 8.8 billion in 2035.
+For example, we know that the global population will grow, from around 7.3 billion today to around 8.8 billion in 2035.
 Arable area will increase in some locations like sub-Saharan Africa and Latin America, but in other locations it will decline.
-Perhaps most importantly, arable area per capita will also decline substantially rising demand for meat and more diverse diets continuing to drive crop demand.
+Perhaps most importantly, arable area per capita will also decline substantially.

+The global economy will continue to grow, with high-income economies growing at a slower rate than low- to mediumincome economies.
+As a result, we will see rising demand for meat and more diverse diets continuing to drive crop demand.
 The productivity of land will, therefore, also need to continue to increase.
 This will require yield growth, for which GM and new technologies are likely to play a role.
 Increased usage of fertilizers will also be essential to support growth in food production.
 However, we believe that future drivers will be subtly different from those in the past, particularly at a nutrient level.